-Self-Regulated Learning means taking strategic control of how you approach your goals and being prepared and willing to face any challenges and seize any opportunities that might arise as you work to make your goals your reality.2

-The self-regulated learning cycle

-The SRL cycle has three phases: reflect, plan, and act.
+Self-Regulated Learning means taking strategic control of how you approach your goals and being prepared and willing to face any challenges and seize any opportunities that might arise as you work to make your goals your reality.2 The self-regulated learning cycle The SRL cycle has three phases: reflect, plan, and act.

 - The REFLECT phase involves looking back on past performances to identify your strengths and the areas you think you need to focus on.
 You'll also identify your learning beliefs, your mindset when faced with challenges and your existing knowledge.
 Finally, you will set and refine the goals you want to achieve. - During the PLAN phase, you will identify strategies and develop a plan and schedule to achieve your goals from the reflect phase. - Now that you have goals and a plan it's time to enter the ACT phase.
 Here you will carry out your plan, continually monitoring your progress and making adjustments as you feel necessary.

-The SRL cycle will repeat multiple times this semester - How did your plan come together?
+The SRL cycle can be repeated multiple times as you face deadlines - How did your plan come together?
 What would you change?
 What goals did you realize?
 What goals need more work?
+5 | WELCOME!
+TIME TO OWN YOUR LEARNING!

-Once the course is finished, you can keep using the SRL cycle in other courses or aspects of your life.

-- Brown, P.C.; Roediger III, H.L.; McDaniel, M.A.
+Once you've completed the module you can keep using the SRL cycle in other aspects of your life.
+REFERENCES - Brown, P.C.; Roediger III, H.L.; McDaniel, M.A.
 Make It Stick: The Science of Successful Learning.
 Harvard University Press: Cambridge, MA, 2014. - 2.
 Zimmerman, B. J. Am.
 Educ.
 Res.
-J. 2008, 45, 166-183.
+J. 2008, 45 (1), 166-183.